essif-lab/framework/doc-sources/terminology/essifLab/essifLabTerminology/concept.md

 * %%Mental(or Conceptual) Model|pattern%% is a collection of concepts, relations between such concepts, and constraint rules that (elements of) such concepts and relations must satisfy.
 Such [models](https://en.wikipedia.org/wiki/Conceptual_model) are used to help people know, understand, or simulate a subject the model represents.

+## Background:
+The %%terminology pattern|pattern-terminology%% provides an overview of how this concept fits in with related concepts.

 ## Domains
 <!--In which general knowledge ecosystems or mental model families does this concepty a role?-->
 * essifLab